 Sunburn is a type of burn that mostly affects the skin and is due to over exposure of ultraviolet rays from the sun.

 The main reason for sunburn is extra exposure of skin to ultraviolet sunrays.
 The human body has outstanding ability to fight with nominal amount of destruction.
 Skin loses its moisture, become stiff, and tight.
 However, if the intensity exceeds than the body’s defensive power to handle the skin destruction, the results can range from acute to chronic.
-If the healing mechanisms of Deoxyribonucleic Acid (DNA) do stop working, it might lead to cancer.

 Signs and Symptoms of Sunburn